This blog may contain affiliate links. Read our disclosure policy for more info.

 If you are an animal lover, simply do not miss this gem.
 The work they do is inspiring and the opportunity to be so close to the animals is something special.
 All the animals for which Costa Rica is so famous are usually represented among their temporary and permanent rescues.

 You may decide to visit the Jaguar Rescue Center in hopes of seeing a jaguar.
 Thankfully, the chances of that are pretty slim.
-The goal of the JRC is to have as many of the animals they work with returned to the jungle – and so far, all the jaguars have been able to go back!
+The goal of the Jaguar Rescue Center is to have as many of the animals they work with returned to the jungle – and so far, all the jaguars have been able to go back!

 My personal favorite animals we saw at the Jaguar Rescue Center were baby sloths!
 They were so cute and fun to just watch for a while.
 If you’ve ever wanted to see a baby sloth, this is the place to do so.

 Be sure to plan accordingly.
 Tours are Monday through Saturday and they leave at 9:30 and 11:30.
 The price for the public tour is $22 USD.
 You can only enter the center on a guided tour, so it is important to arrive at least 20 minutes early to secure your spot on one of the scheduled public tours.
 Otherwise, you can organize a private tour but it will cost significantly more.

 To reach the Jaguar Rescue Center, head South on 256 out of Puerto Viejo.
 When you come to Punta Cocles you will see the Jaguar Rescue Center on the right side of the road.
 We just rode our bikes here and it was a quick and easy ride.
 Alternatively, this tour includes a visit to the Jaguar Rescue Center and a few other attractions around Puerto Viejo!